Bedrock-OSS/bedrock-wiki/docs/blocks/fake-blocks.md

 title: Fake Blocks
 category: Tutorials
 tags:
     - intermediate
 mentions:
     - SirLich
     - solvedDev
     - Joelant05
     - MedicalJewel105
     - aexer0e
     - ThijsHankelMC
     - QuazChick
     - SmokeyStack
-description: Sometimes your block needs to have features which Minecraft doesn't allow.
+description: Sometimes your block needs to have features which Minecraft doesnt allow.
 A possible solution is to create an entity which replicates characteristics of a block.
 ---

 Sometimes your block needs to have features which Minecraft doesn't allow.
 A possible solution is to create an entity which replicates characteristics of a block.